Qovery/engine/README.md

 ### Generate a new image version
 To generate a new Engine image version, you have to use Gitlab and GitHub:
 1. On GitHub, ensure your wished commits are stored in dev or master branch.
-2. On Gitlab, run a dev or mmain pipeline to generate images and push to repository
+2. On Gitlab, run a dev or main pipeline to generate images and push to repository

 Note: naming image tags is made of the first 7 chars Github commit id + a dash + 7 first chars Gitlab commit id